cgruver/che-quarkus-demo/README.md

    1. We are grabbing files from two other images and copying them into our new image.

+      __Note:__ I have created an image in my Quay.io account which has the tooling for this workspace demo in it.
+The image is a `From scratch` image which is used purely as a container to hold files to be added to other images.
+You can see the Dockerfile and build script for it in the `./quarkus-tools` directory of this project.
+I sometimes do this to provide packaging for environments that have limited internet access.
+It's a great way to ensure consistent versioning, and provide security scanning for the open source tooling that you might pull from Github for example.

    ```bash
    cat << EOF | oc apply -f -
    apiVersion: build.openshift.io/v1